Downtown Commons: Arena conversion

 The Sacramento Kings have built an arena where the eastern two-thirds of the former Downtown Plaza was located (the section between 5th and 7th Streets).
-Named the Golden 1 Center, it replaces the aging Sleep Train Arena (formerly ARCO Arena) in the North Natomas area of Sacramento, where the Kings had played since 1988.
+Named Golden 1 Center, it replaces the aging Sleep Train Arena (formerly ARCO Arena) in the North Natomas area of Sacramento, where the Kings had played since 1988.
 After a protracted battle with the owners of the Macy's Men's & Furniture store (the former Weinstock's), the city took the property by using eminent domain laws, and the remaining retail stores vacated this area by April 30, 2014.
 The Men's and Furniture departments were then consolidated into the main Macy's store at the west end of the mall.
 Demolition began on this section, including the former Macy's store, in August 2014 and was complete by late 2014.
 The building that houses 24 Hour Fitness was left intact, unaffected by the mall-wide closure and demolition and remains open.
-The section between 4th and 5th Streets was initially going to remain open during construction, but instead was also slated to be renovated in association with construction of the Golden 1 Center; tenants in that section, except for Macy's and Century Theatres, which remained open at the time, vacated the mall sometime between June and September 2015.
+The section between 4th and 5th Streets was initially going to remain open during construction, but instead was also slated to be renovated in association with construction of Golden 1 Center; tenants in that section, except for Macy's and Century Theatres, which remained open at the time, vacated the mall sometime between June and September 2015.
 Golden 1 Center officially opened to the public on September 30, 2016.